Wenbo-Wang-GH/bios611-project1/README.md

 ### Datasets

 The dataset contains observations of patients from Mexico, and can be found on [Kaggle](https://www.kaggle.com/tanmoyx/covid19-patient-precondition-dataset#).
-Potentially important variables to analyze include "patient_type", which describes whether the patient was given inpatient or outpatient care; date_symptoms, entry_date, and date_died for when a patient started showing symptoms, the day they were sought treatment, and if they later died from the disease, as well as chronic illness conditions such as diabetes, hypertension, etc.
+Potentially important variables to analyze for addressing our questions include "patient_type", which describes whether the patient was given inpatient or outpatient care; date_symptoms, entry_date, and date_died for when a patient started showing symptoms, the day they were sought treatment, and if they later died from the disease, as well as chronic illness conditions such as diabetes, hypertension, etc.

 Two descriptive Excel files called "Description" and "Catalogs" contain the former variable names and instructions for interpretation of numeric values.